umalabs/auditable-authorization/README.md

-# macaroons
+# Macaroons – made from scratch!

-Proof of Chain of Possession Macaroons
+Macaroons, made from scratch using a new recipe with the fresh ingredients.